jfmrod/MAPseq/README.md

 make
 make install

-In the directory where you unpacked the package contents.
-Alternatively, if you want the program to be installed to another location instead of the default system wide /usr/local/ directory, you can change the ./configure command to:
+If you want to install MAPseq to your home directory instead of the default system wide /usr/local/ directory, you can change the ./configure command to:

 ./configure --prefix=$HOME/usr